single-season tampa bay rays home run leaders

 Peña enjoyed three seasons of 30 homers and 100 RBI during his 14-year MLB career.
 They all came in consecutive years, and they all happened with the Rays.
 These efforts helped him rise to second all-time on the Rays’ career home run leaderboard.
 After hitting 31 dingers with 102 RBI in 2008, he followed that up with a league-leading 39 dingers and another 100 RBI.
 He also was selected to his first and only All-Star Game.

-Although the plate appearances were lopsided toward the first half, Peña did the majority of his work in the homer department prior to the All-Star break, with 24 of his 39 dingers coming at that time.
+Although the plate appearances were lopsided toward the first half, Peña did the majority of his work in the homer department before the All-Star break, with 24 of his 39 dingers coming at that time.
 Similar to 2007, his power production at home (19 homers, 51 RBI) was oddly similar to what he did on the road (20 homers, 49 RBI).

 While he was a monster during Rays victories, he also came close to disappearing in losses.
 When Tampa Bay won, Peña slashed .265/.390/.681 with 29 homers and 77 RBI.
 In losses, those numbers dropped to .180/.314/.360, 10, and 23, respectively.